-Within school, the student leadership structure allows students to support and volunteer to work with different curriculum areas.
+Within school, the student leadership structure allows students to support and volunteer to work with different curriculum areas as curriculum ambassadors.

 Post work experience a number of students have been offered unpaid work in order to gain further experience in a specific field of interest.